microsoft/botbuilder-js/README.md

 This repository contains code for the JavaScript version of the [Microsoft Bot Builder SDK](https://github.com/Microsoft/botbuilder).
 The Bot Builder SDK v4 is the latest SDK for building bot applications.
 It is in **Preview** state and is being actively developed.
 Production bots should continue to be developed using the [v3 SDK](https://github.com/Microsoft/BotBuilder/tree/master/Node).

-In addition to the .NET SDK, Bot Builder supports creating bots in other popular programming languages like [.NET](https://github.com/Microsoft/botbuilder-dotnet), [Python](https://github.com/Microsoft/botbuilder-python), and [Java](https://github.com/Microsoft/botbuilder-java).
+In addition to the JavaScript SDK, Bot Builder supports creating bots in other popular programming languages like [.NET](https://github.com/Microsoft/botbuilder-dotnet), [Python](https://github.com/Microsoft/botbuilder-python), and [Java](https://github.com/Microsoft/botbuilder-java).

 - [Getting Started](https://github.com/Microsoft/botbuilder-js/wiki#getting-started)